MaterializeInc/k8s-eip-operator/README.md

 ##### B. Run a privileged daemonset in the host network to inject ip rules for pods managed by the eip-operator.

-You must set the `VPC_CIDR` environment variable to match the Cilium `ipv4NativeRoutingCIDR`.
-This allows the agent to detect the appropriate table to forward to from the existing Cilium-created rules.

 ```yaml
 apiVersion: apps/v1
 kind: DaemonSet